 The chair of the KCC commission mentioned that social mobility might also involve someone who, “takes a vocational course at college and goes on to create a successful plumbing business employing staff. ” I guess this is the secondary modern ideal, but it ignores the fact that 17,000 children in Kent high schools are rated ‘high ability’ based on SATs scores.
 So not only do I want to see stats on successful plumbing businesses, I want to see stats on university success from Kent’s forgotten high schools.
 The commission concentrated on grammar schools, but ignored the fact only 30% of Kent’s disadvantaged children achieve 5 GCSEs, compared to 37% nationally.
 In the rest of the country this figure is improving, in Kent it’s got worse three years in a row.

 I don’t think social mobility is a grammar school problem, I think it’s a two-tier education problem.
 I hope a new council commission will look at social mobility in Kent high schools.
 I expect they won’t do this, because it will show disadvantaged children have worse outcomes here than in other counties.
-The fact our council is concerned about high ability children is a Kent thing; our system is set up to care about the brightest and best, but I think we should value any child aiming for 5 GCSEs just as much.
+The fact our council is concerned about high ability children is a Kent thing; our system is set up to care about the brightest and best, but I think we should value a child aiming for 5 GCSEs just as much.